I have always found early child development fascinating…

 Child development can be a very daunting topic if you have never experienced or learnt about it before.

-Therefore, I have split child development into the 7 fundamental core principles that you should be aware of to ensure your little one is developing as they should and to give them the best opportunities to thrive.
+Therefore, I have split child development into the 7 fundamental core principles that you should be aware of to ensure your little one is reaching their developmental milestones and to give them the best opportunities to thrive.

-Knowing what to expect as your child develops is also important… Especially as all children are unique in their learning!
+Knowing what to expect as your child develops is very important… Especially as all children are unique in their learning.

 Most will follow a similar sequence especially when it comes to physical development, but as long as your child is developing within the normal healthy parameters then they’re doing great.